HMCS Haida: Preservation

 She opened as an attraction in August 1965 at the pier on York Street.
 Initially the city of Toronto had planned to build a "Serviceman's Memorial Park" near the Princes' Gates at nearby Exhibition Place to link with the Haida preservation efforts.
-The organization HAIDA Inc. ran into financial difficulties during the late 1960s and title to the ship was transferred to the provincial government for $1.
+The organization Haida Inc. ran into financial difficulties during the late 1960s, and title to the ship was transferred to the provincial government for $1.
 In 1970, Haida was moved to Ontario Place at the west end of the Toronto waterfront, where it was turned into an attraction until 2002.

-The guns on the vessel were fired whenever the Toronto Symphony played Tchaikovsky's 1812 Overture at the nearby Forum, the outdoor in-the-round concert stage at Ontario Place.
-The vessel was also used as a Royal Canadian Sea Cadets training facility.
+The guns on the vessel were fired whenever the Toronto Symphony Orchestra (TSO) played Tchaikovsky's 1812 Overture at the nearby Forum, the outdoor in-the-round concert stage at Ontario Place.
+During the 1970s, the vessel was also used as a Royal Canadian Sea Cadets training facility during the months that ship was open to the public.
+In November 1984, she was designated an historic site by the Government of Canada, "to recognize her role in naval combat; because she is the last of the Tribal Class Destroyers."